 - Sequoia sempervirens 'Kelly's Prostrate' Is a dwarf cultivar that is flat-growing, ground cover with bright-green foliage that turns slightly gold in cooler climates.
 After ten years, the tree will measure no more than eight inches tall and 60 inches wide.

 - Sequoia sempervirens 'Pendula' is an upright weeping cultivar with intermediate growth habits.
 It will reach a modest height of five to ten feet after ten years.

 - Sequoia sempervirens 'Yurok Prince' is another spreading cultivar of redwood, this one with layered horizontal branching.
 This cultivar develops no leader and layers branches as it grows.
 A mature specimen will measure five feet tall and twenty feet wide.

 - Sequoia sempervirens 'Filoli' is a fast-growing cultivar with an upright form and beautiful steel blue foliage.
 A mature tree will measure 20 feet tall and 10 feet wide.

 Coast redwoods require very little pruning.
 You can remove dead and broken branches and lower branches from your tree to expose the attractive bark.
 Falling needles and broken branches around the bottom of the tree will create its own naturally occurring mulch called duff.

 One of the truly wonderful things about coast redwood trees is that they are very resistant to all pests and diseases once mature.
 Even a tree that is temporarily plagued by pests will not suffer any ill effects.

-You can prevent the only issue you may experience before you even plant your tree.
-The coast redwood is massive, and it may cause issues with your infrastructure due to its size and large, shallow, fibrous root structure.
-The best thing you can do to avoid this is to plan and think about the proper placement and mature size of these majestic giants before committing to care for one on your property.
+Before you decide to plant a coast redwood in your home landscape, you have to consider its size.
+The coast redwood is massive, and it can cause problems with your property's infrastructure due to its size and extensive, shallow, fibrous root structure.
+To avoid problems, plan the proper placement of these majestic giants before planting one on your property.